 - 1. Memorandum and Articles of Association of our Company, as amended to date. - 2.
 Certificate of Incorporation of our Company dated January 06, 2014, issued by Registrar of Companies, Maharashtra at Mumbai. - 3.
 Certificate of Registration as an NBFC dated January 04, 2017 issued by Reserve Bank of India u/s 45IA of the Reserve Bank of India Act, 1934. - 4.
 Copy of shareholders resolution dated January 22, 2018, under section 180(1)(a) and section 180 (1)(c) of the Companies Act, 2013 on overall borrowing limits of the Board of Directors of our Company. - 5.
 Copy of the resolution by the Board of Directors dated January 22, 2018, approving the issue of NCDs. - 6.
 Copy of the resolution passed by the Securities IPO Committee at its meeting held on February 16, 2018 approving the Draft Prospectus. - 7.
-Consents of the Directors, our Company Secretary and Compliance Officer, Lead Managers, Legal Advisor to the Issue, Bankers to the Issue, Registrar to the Issue, the Debenture Trustee for the NCDs, Credit Rating Agencies, Chief Financial Officer, Lenders to our Company, Lead Brokers and CRISIL for "CRISIL Research Assessment of various financial products dated February 2018" to include their names in this Draft Prospectus, in their respective capacities. - 8.
-Our Company has received written consent from the Statutory Auditors, Price Waterhouse Chartered Accountants LLP, Chartered Accountants to include its name as an expert under Section 26 of the Companies Act, 2013 in this Draft Prospectus in relation to the reports of the Statutory Auditors dated February 16, 2018, on the Reformatted Financial Information of our Company and the Unaudited Condensed Interim Financial Statements of the our Company, included this Draft Prospectus and such consent has not been withdrawn up to the time of delivery of this Draft Prospectus. - 9.
-The consents of the independent chartered accountant of our Company, namely M/s NGS & Co.
-LLP, Chartered Accountants, for statement of tax benefits. - 10.
-The Examination report dated February 16, 2018 in relation to the Reformatted Financial Information included therein.
+Copy of the resolution passed by the Securities IPO Committee at its meeting held on February 27, 2018 approving the Prospectus. - 8.
+Consents of the Directors, our Company Secretary and Compliance Officer, Lead Managers, Legal Advisor to the Issue, Bankers to the Issue, Registrar to the Issue, the Debenture Trustee for the NCDs, Credit Rating Agencies, Chief Financial Officer, Lenders to our Company, Lead Brokers, Statutory Auditors and CRISIL for "CRISIL Research Assessment of various financial products dated February 2018" to include their names in this Prospectus, in their respective capacities. - 9.
+Our Company has received written consent from the Statutory Auditors, Price Waterhouse Chartered Accountants LLP, Chartered Accountants dated February 16, 2018 to include its name as an expert under Section 26 of the Companies Act, 2013 in the Draft Prospectus in relation to the reports of the Statutory Auditors dated February 16, 2018, on the Reformatted Financial Information of our Company and the Unaudited Condensed Interim Financial Statements of the our Company, included in the Draft Prospectus and such consent has not been withdrawn up to the time of delivery of the Draft Prospectus.
+In this regard, the Statutory Auditors have given consent to be referred to as expert in the Draft Prospectus and